taurusilver7/canva-code/README.md

 Follow the guide and add [shadcn-ui] to the dependencies.
 Add other dependencies based on the project requirements.
 Most of them are based on the image conversions, screenshot capture.

+Add the react Toaster at the top level in the root component.
+Make a programming language object file to support multi pardigarm languages.

 ## Deploy